-June 2017 – A Family At War is currently being repeated on the ‘Talking Pictures’ channel Freeview TV http://talkingpicturestv.co.uk/
+June 2017 – A Family At War (52 episodes) has started being repeated on the ‘Talking Pictures’ channel Freeview TV http://talkingpicturestv.co.uk/

 The production of A FAMILY AT WAR